DE1-Engineering-Mathematics/module-resources/tutorial_sheets/04A-linear-transforms.md

 <img src = "04A-linear-transforms-media/5i.png">

-NB.
-Difficult to see exactly in 3D, but each of the scalings are integers.
+Note: It's difficult to see exactly in 3D, but each of the scalings are integers.

 <div class = "answer">$A = \begin{pmatrix}2&0&0\\0&1&0\\0&0&3\end{pmatrix}$ and $\det(A) = 6$</div>
 <div class = "workingout"><br><br><br><br><br><br><br><br></div>